Theodosius of Skopje: Life

-From 1873 he headed the Bulgarian church community in Serres but under the pressure from the Patriarchate of Constantinople, he was arrested by the Ottomans, tortured and received threats to his life, In 1874 he was imprisoned in Sеrres by the Ottoman authorities on charges of his involvement in the Bulgarian revolutionary movement in the Plovdiv region.
+From 1873 he headed the Bulgarian church community in Serres but under pressure from the Patriarchate of Constantinople, he was arrested by the Ottomans, tortured and received threats to his life, In 1874 he was imprisoned in Sеrres by the Ottoman authorities on charges of his involvement in the Bulgarian revolutionary movement in the Plovdiv region.
 Later Theodosius was released with the assistance of the Greek Metropolitan, and due to the strong pressure to be set free, he renounced the Exarchate.
-However, in the same year, after the Christian population of the bishoprics of Skopje and Ohrid voted overwhelmingly in favour of joining the Exarchate, Theodossius repentеd and the Bulgarian Holy Synod restored him to communion.
+However, in the same year, after the Christian population of the bishoprics of Skopje and Ohrid voted overwhelmingly in favour of joining the Exarchate, Theodosius repentеd and the Bulgarian Holy Synod restored him to communion.
 Between 1874 and 1875 Theodosius was the head of the local Bulgarian Orthodox Church organization in the region of Serres.
 He was ordained as an archmandrite in 1875 and became an assistant of the Metropolitan of Nish, who at the time was under the jurisdiction of the Bulgarian Exarch.
-In 1876 -1877 he was in Istanbul again served in the Bulgarian St. Stephen Church.
+In 1876-1877 he was in Istanbul again and served in the Bulgarian St. Stephen Church.
 Between 1878 and 1880 Archimandrite Theodosius performed there the duties of Exarch Joseph I, since the exarch was stuck in Plovdiv after the start of the Russo-Turkish War.